Decarbonization of financial markets: a mean-field game approach: A mean-field game model of decarbonization

 Then, the Nash equilibrium problem reduces to the following fixed point problem: find $\xi \in \Xi$, such that

-{ Theorem \ref{main.thm}, formulated in the next section, establishes the existence and uniqueness of solution to \eqref{pb:fixed-point}.
+Theorem \ref{main.thm}, formulated in the next section, establishes the existence and uniqueness of solution to \eqref{pb:fixed-point}.
 It is clear by \eqref{eq:psi-V} that the uniqueness of the state price vector implies the uniqueness of the strategy and the state process.
-The uniqueness of the law $m$ then holds almost surely.
-As a consequence, following the terminology of \cite[Definition 2.1]{carmona2016mean} we obtain a unique strong solution $(\psi^\xi,\xi,\mathcal{L}(V^{\xi}_T \vert \mathcal F^0_T)) \in L^2_\alpha(\mathbb{F}) \times \Xi \times \mathcal{P}(\mathcal{P}(\Omega))$ to the mean field game. \paragraph{Market completeness} A key assumption of Section \ref{investors.sec}, required to close the loop of Nash equilibrium discussed above, is the \emph{dynamic completeness}, or, in our setting, weak completeness of the market resulting from computing stock prices using the formula \eqref{eq:price-equation}, with $\xi$ and $\psi$ given by the solution of the fixed-point equation \eqref{pb:fixed-point}.
+The uniqueness of the law $m^{\psi} = \mathcal L(V^\psi_T|\mathcal F^0_T)$ then holds almost surely and following the terminology of \cite[Definition 2.1]{carmona2016mean}, we obtain a unique strong mean field game solution $(\psi^\xi,\xi,m^{\psi})$.

+\paragraph{Market completeness} A key assumption of Section \ref{investors.sec}, required to close the loop of Nash equilibrium discussed above, is the \emph{dynamic completeness}, or, in our setting, weak completeness of the market resulting from computing stock prices using the formula \eqref{eq:price-equation}, with $\xi$ and $\psi$ given by the solution of the fixed-point equation \eqref{pb:fixed-point}.
 Dynamic completeness is in general difficult to prove in continuous-time equilibrium models, and has only been shown in specific settings \citep{anderson2008equilibrium,hugonnier2012endogenous}.
 Due to the complexity of our setting, a direct proof of this property seems out of reach.
 We therefore follow a large part of the literature by assuming \emph{a posteriori} that this property is satisfied.
 In practice, this means that in addition to shares of firms, in the market there are also traded options allowing to replicate any claim measurable with respect to the $\sigma$-field of the common noise $\mathcal F^0_T$.